International Testing Agency: History

 The need to create an independent supervisory body in the area of anti-doping arose following the discovery of a systemic doping system in Russia in 2014–2015 established with the alleged collaboration of the Russian Anti-Doping Agency.
-Therefore, the International Olympic Committee and the Olympic Movement as a whole wanted to address the risk of a conflict of interest arising from a national anti-doping agency testing its own country's athletes, or from an international sport federation or sporting event organizer being both responsible for sanctioning athletes from their field and promoting the sport or the event.
+Therefore, the International Olympic Committee and the Olympic Movement as a whole wanted to address the risk of a conflict of interest arising from a national anti-doping agency testing its own country's athletes, or from an international sport federation or sporting event organiser being both responsible for sanctioning athletes from their field and promoting the sport or the event.

 At the Olympic summit of October 2015, the IOC proposed that an independent testing system be created in the area of anti-doping.
 Subsequently, in March 2017, a focus on anti-doping became one of the IOC's twelve key principles.
 The proposed solution was to create an independent organisation to outsource the testing procedures to.
-This new body would no longer be handled by the sports organizations themselves, in order to ensure that all athletes from every nation and every sport would be subject to an independently-run testing program.
+This new body would no longer be handled by the sports organisations themselves, in order to ensure that all athletes from every nation and every sport would be subject to an independently-run testing programme.

 In November 2017, an agreement was made between the IOC and the Global Association of International Sports Federations (GAISF) so that the Doping Free Sport Unit (DFSU), which made up the GAISF's anti-doping body, would become the operational nucleus of the International Testing Agency.
 In January 2018, the ITA board chaired by former French Sport Minister Valérie Fourneyron held its first meeting, and appointed its director general the following month.
 The agency, based in Lausanne, took the form of a non-profit foundation under Swiss law.
-These events took place in parallel with the 2018 winter Olympics in PyeongChang, during which the DFSU managed the anti-doping program.
+These events took place in parallel with the 2018 winter Olympics in PyeongChang, during which the DFSU managed the anti-doping programme.
 The ITA became fully operational in July 2018.

 Since then, the International Testing Agency's activities have grown across large-scale sporting events.
 The ITA also oversaw the anti-doping programme at the 2018 Summer Youth Olympics, the 2019 Winter Universiade, and 2020 Winter Youth Olympics.
 The agency was then duly appointed by the IOC to carry out the programme of anti-doping tests before and during the Tokyo 2020 Olympics.
 The agency has also carried out the re-analysis of the samples taken for the Olympic competitions preceding its creation.
 In June 2020, re-examining the samples collected at the London 2012 Olympics resulted in the detection of over 80 cases of anti-doping rule violations which had been undetected up until this point.
 The ITA independently prosecuted these positive cases, which led to medals being reassigned.

 In July 2020, the ITA launched a training and certification programme for International Doping Control Officers (IDCO) that allows existing national-level Doping Control Officers to acquire advanced professional knowledge that enables them to work at top-level international events such as the Olympic games.